molpopgen/fwdpp/README.md

 __Note:__ if you only wish to compile the example, issue the 'make check' command from the example subdirectory.
 This will allow users without boost on their system to compile the examples but not attempt to compile the unit tests (which will fail to compile on systems without boost).

-### Using boost containers and the standard C-library malloc
+### Using standard containers and the standard C-library malloc

 This is the default: